Looking for ideas on how to get started homesteading? Here are a few simple first steps to get you moving toward a more self-reliant lifestyle.

 3. Grow a Garden

 Gardening is like a gateway drug.
 You get a little taste and you’re hooked.
 You just can’t stop yourself from adding more and more plants!
 You only needs a few basic supplies and some heirloom veggie seeds to get started.
+You can even save your own vegetable seeds to cut down on costs for annual supplies.

 You don’t need a lot of space for a garden.
 You could incorporate fruit and veggies into your landscaping and create an edible garden or keep a few plants in pots.
 Growing herbs is a great way to get started small, while enhancing your cooking at the same time.